 Don't expect the fun and user-friendly interfaces Duolingo offers, nor the spaced repetition of Memrise-organised courses.
 Quizlet just gives you flash cards in a pretty plain design and in more or less random order chosen by the users who uploaded them.
 Again, quality-control is missing here, so best choose courses structured around books you're using in your classes.
 The real disadvantage, though, is that Quizlet doesn't allow you to add sample sentences to the cards.
 Without samples sentences that show you how to use the word in context, there is a greater chance you will forget the word rather quickly because the context works as your association with the word and you are less likely to remember how to use the word in a grammatically correct way.

 Nonetheless, building your vocabulary range by using flash or index cards. is a highly effective strategy and caters to visual, cognitive, haptic learners alike.
 While popular apps like Memrise use the flash card principle as well, writing the cards by hand is more effective.
 This haptic contact with the word you establish by writing down the word, in combination with phrasing sample sentences that use the word in context seems to be the winning formula for remembering words long-term rather than just short-term.
 I also found that most clients who used the apps had a decent passive but a very poor active vocabulary, whereas handwritten flash cards bridge the gap between the two.
+I explain how flash cards should be used to learn new words more effectively in a separate post.

 In summary, try to combine one of the apps with proper lessons.
 Otherwise, you might not go very far.
 What is your experience with using the apps?
 Let me know in the comments section.
 Thanks for reading!